Papalo: Grow A Fantastic Cilantro Substitute

 You really don’t need to fertilize this herb.
 It’ll grow well without anything extra, provided you’re using a high-quality potting soil.
 If you must, amend with compost once per season or add a bit of slow-release organic fertilizer.

 The best and easiest way to propagate is by seed.
-Direct sow in May or later.
-If transplanting, start seeds indoors and then transplant out into the garden after they’re about 6″ tall.
+Direct sow in May or later, when the soil temperatures are consistently 75°F or slightly above.
+If you’re transplanting papalo seedlings, start seeds indoors in a humidity dome with a heating element, and then transplant them out into the garden after they’re about 6″ tall.

-Tip: When starting from papalo seeds, make sure the seed hull is intact.
+When starting your plant from papalo seeds, make sure the seed hull is intact.
 Germination drops to 10% if it’s damaged.

 Pinch the top growth to promote bushiness (and make sure to use those trimmings in the kitchen)!
 If you let it grow without pruning, it’ll become very floppy.
-For this reason, some growers plant a bunch of papalo next to each other so they all support each other a bit.
+For this reason, some growers plant many plants of papalo next to each other so they all support each other a bit.

 Harvesting papalo is dead-simple.
 It’s a classic “cut and come again” herb, so the same rules of harvesting would apply as would apply to basil or any other classic herb.

-Simply snip of fresh leaves as-needed, preferring to take the older leaves if you want a more pungent flavor, and the younger growth if you want a milder taste.
+Simply snip of fresh papalo leaves as-needed, preferring to take the older leaves if you want a more pungent flavor, and the younger growth if you want a milder flavor.
 Harvesting the young shoots should also promote bushiness, as you’re pruning the growing tips and forcing lateral growth.

 Papalo is temperature-sensitive.
 While it grows well in hot months, you have to keep an eye on it when winter begins and temperatures start to drop.
 Give it a hard-prune to a few inches above soil surface to avoid it dying to frost.